 - Chatbot Store on Facebook Messenger - Default Script

-- Unpublishing a script may result in previously programmed responses not being triggered by new enquiries.
+- Unpublishing a script may result in previously programmed responses not being triggered by new inquiries.
 It may also render links and other functions in older messages unusable.